Arvind625/myproject2/Readme.txt

+very bad
-git is tough to master
+new git commit is here
-there there branches in git
+there are three parts in git repo
- working
- index
- head
- life cycle of git
- create working dir
+1. working tree
- init it
- edit or files by commit of add command review commit to master branch
+2.staging area
+3.repository